anasbassi/todo-list/README.md

 # To-do-List

->To-do-List website is a page that contains information that you already listed of shores and things to do .
+> To-do-List website is a page that contains information that you already listed of shores and things to do .
->The list can be generated from the application by writing in the field provided,
+> The list can be generated from the application by writing in the field provided,
->the list can also be editted, and removed.
+> the list can also be editted, and removed.
+> The to-do-list app can also save the checked and clear them using the clear all completed button.

 The pull request is opened to get a review on the project and check for any required changes.